64kramsystem/personal_notes/rust.md

 cycle_execute(self, x);
 ```

+If the error `expected fn pointer, found fn item` is raised, explictly define the fn type (seems related to git.io/JGz2L).

 Because of the capturing, closures have overhead compared to functions.

 Closures can use function pointers, including initializer functions!!: